maria-alexandru/2048/README.md

 6. **Bonus tasks**
 	- **Game appearance**
-		- Colors for each theme are loaded from colors.txt file each time when the app is started and they are memorized in a struct variable but also using init_color and init_pair ncurses functions, with ids starting from 31.
+		- Colors for each theme are loaded from 'colors.txt' file each time when the app is started and they are memorized in a struct variable but also using init_color and init_pair ncurses functions, with ids starting from 31.
 		- A new theme is applied by changing the color pairs which are always used (ids from 20 to 30) with the color pairs of the selected theme.

-	- **Continue the game after closing the app**
+	- **Resume the game after closing the app**
 		- When the app is opened for the first time, a file called 'game.txt' is created.
 In this file are saved information about the selected theme, the highscore, the game matrix, etc.